chrszlz/iOS-Media-Control-Observing/README.md

 # MediaCommandKit (iOS Media Player Command Observing)
-Observe and Hijack iOS Media Remote Commands (Volume, Play / Pause, etc.).
-This could be helpful for music players, camera, or event mapping control events from bluetooth media controllers such as the [Ortho Remote](https://teenage.engineering/products/orthoremote) to be used as generic controllers.
+Observe iOS system media player and remote commands (Volume, Play / Pause, etc.).
+This is useful for music players, camera sutter buttons, or even hijacking control events from bluetooth media controllers such as the [Ortho Remote](https://teenage.engineering/products/orthoremote) for prototyping.

 ## Observable Events